PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 No real-model corpus conversion was repeated because the focused runtime tests prove stable and prune-only summary behavior, while affected owner and architecture gates preserve both production policies and their boundaries.

+## Late hard-activation prune-aware summary characterization

+The immediately following evidence triple snapshots tensor count, invokes the late hard-activation/layout raw owner with the runtime layout-Transpose flag, and normalizes the ordered results through the existing strict summarizer.
+The count and raw tuple are consumed only by that summary; the normalized mapping does not control later work.

+`tests/test_flatbuffer_direct_late_hard_activation_summary_orchestration.py`
+fixes the exact three statements, flag forwarding, prune expression, retained raw wrapper, terminal HardSwish/SE predecessor, absolute-final pre-ConCat successor, and absence of a summary consumer.
+Its strict expected failure requires one pass-module prune-aware summary owner.
+No production source, pass selection, graph mutation, store entry, public API, artifact, dependency, or TensorFlow boundary changed.

+Sequential characterization under core-only `uv` completed with `22 passed, 1 xfailed in 1.15s` across the dedicated contract and related late hard-activation, HardSwish/SE, pre-ConCat result, and phase-store contracts.
+The sole expected failure is the intentionally absent summary owner.